Malaria Consortium: Funding

 The majority of Malaria Consortium's work is funded through grants, contracts and consultancy income.
 This is mainly restricted funding to deliver on a particular project in either a specific country or multiple countries.

 A substantial portion of global funding available for SMC is GiveWell-directed funding from donors.
 A 2019 GiveWell report states that 53% of the income for SMC came from donations.
 Furthermore, 16% came from USAID and 13% from UKAID.
 Other major funders includes the Global Fund, Project Management Institute, the World Bank, Good Ventures and the Bill & Melinda Gates Foundation.

 Reception

-In November 2016, charity evaluator GiveWell included the SMC program in its list of top charities, and published a review of the consortium's work on that front.
+Since 2016, the charity evaluator GiveWell included the SMC program in its list of top 9 charities.

-As of January 2021, Malaria Consortium is one of nine of GiveWell's Top Charities.

 SMC is the only Malaria Consortium program reviewed by GiveWell and they recommend it based on the program's strong evidence base and cost-effectiveness, in addition to the fact that there is room for more funding.
 They also have experience with supporting such projects on a large scale in seven countries with a demonstrated success at reaching a large portion of the targeted children.